 …so you can do this all yourself, not just once, but forever, not just at Forbes but at any publication you want to get into.

-For some, the course content by itself is enough, but your training and progress don’t have to stop with this heavy dose of up-front instruction.
-For those who want a personal experience in addition to the course material, we’ve created an option that gives you all the course materials plus lifetime access to an exclusive community of current and aspiring contributors.
+Your training and progress don’t have to stop with this heavy dose of up-front instruction.
+With my masterclass, not only do you get all the course materials, you also get lifetime access to an exclusive community of current and aspiring contributors.
 This is the kind of community PR professionals dream of being part of.
 They pay thousands of dollars a year for software that doesn’t do half of what you can get from this group.

 Perhaps the most valuable part of this community is that you get lifetime access to group coaching, designed to keep you accountable and moving forward with your publication goals.
 You’ll be coached not just by me, but by other contributors I’ve hired to be part of my team who have been through the pitch process and are currently contributing to Forbes, Inc., Entrepreneur, and other publications.
+I even have a certified writing teacher on staff who regularly gives feedback in the group.
 Within this community you can post questions and get answers, saving you the time, headache, and frustration you’d experience going it on your own.

 For example, let’s say you want to pitch the entrepreneurship section at Forbes to become a contributor there.
 If you’re working on your own you can figure out who the editor is, but if you are part of your group you could ask “I’m getting ready to pitch the entrepreneurship editor at Forbes, does anyone have any advice or recommendations?”
 Someone might respond saying, “I was just in touch with him and they’re at a conference right now, so I’d recommend waiting until next week when he’s back at his office and has been able to catch up on email.”
 Conversations like this take place all the time in our group on hundreds of topics.